This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 Replacing ingredients

-You might find it is hard to find pomegranate molasses.
-It can be replaced by some acidity and sweetness of other ingredients.
+You might find it hard to find pomegranate molasses.
+It can be replaced by some acidity and sweetness from other ingredients.
 Lemon juice or vinegar gives acidity to this spread.
-I think the best replacement is balsamic vinegar, even better if you have a balsamic syrup because it has more sweetness to it.
+I think the best replacement is balsamic vinegar; even better if you have a balsamic syrup because it has more sweetness to it.

-For some sweetness, you can add simple sugar, honey, or maple syrup.
-I use dates because it really is a natural sweetener, and it has some fiber as well.
+You can add simple sugar, honey, or maple syrup for some sweetness.
+I use dates because it is a natural sweetener, and it has some fiber as well.

 Some more questions